 - Saturn is the second-largest planet, boasting a stunning set of rings that can be seen in backyard telescopes.
-By studying Saturn and comparing it to similar exoplanets, we learn how solar systems evolve.

-Why We Study Saturn
+Why we study Saturn

 The real Lord of the Rings is Saturn, a massive outer planet boasting a set of rings about 27 Earths wide.
 Being a gas giant like Jupiter, Saturn shares many of its attributes: a strong magnetic field generated by churning metallic hydrogen deep inside, raging storms in its gaseous upper atmosphere, and a diversity of planet-like moons that are worlds unto themselves.
 Saturn’s rings and larger moons are visible even from small backyard telescopes.